• Blog

 Well, I worked through this summer’s scifi TBR, adding a few more titles along the way, but not all of the novels and stories were quite right for me.
 I’ve already reviewed the four I really loved – books that changed me in some way.
 Those are Notes from the Burning Age, And What Can […]

-Filed Under: Fantasy Fiction, Taking on My SciFi TBR Tagged With: adventure, David Brin, dragons, fantasy, Fonda Lee, qntm, rebirth, RJ Barker, robots, singularity, The Tide Child Trilogy
+Filed Under: Secondary World Fantasy, Taking on My SFF TBR Tagged With: adventure, David Brin, dragons, fantasy, Fonda Lee, qntm, rebirth, RJ Barker, robots, singularity, The Tide Child Trilogy

 10 Great SFF Books Coming This Fall